 Of course, it would be unwise to describe any investment as definitively ‘secure’.
-All markets are fluid and can be volatile occasionally, yet property in the UK has shown itself to be relatively stable.
+All markets are fluid and occasionally volatile, yet the UK property market continues to return excellent results over the long term.

-The acquisition of first-time mortgages is now notoriously tricky.
-Meaning, many young professionals are happily accepting private rented accommodation over ownership, enjoying the flexibility this option offers.
+The acquisition of first-time mortgages is now notoriously tricky, meaning many young professionals must turn towards private rented accommodation over ownership.

-House prices have steadily climbed over the past 30 years and even grew by 8.5% during 2020, which is staggering considering the economic impact of the coronavirus pandemic.
-Meaning, when the time comes to sell your home or release equity from it, the value increase is often significant.
+The average house price has steadily climbed over the past 30 years and even grew by 8.5% during 2020, which is staggering considering the economic impact of the coronavirus pandemic.
+When the time comes to sell your home or release equity from it, the value increase is often significant.

 Investors can make their assets more ‘secure’ by opting for traditional buy-to-let in well-performing areas.
-Conversely, those with a high-risk appetite might be drawn to buy-to-sell (property flipping), which is less secure but can offer incredible short term results, with investors expecting substantial returns within 6-18 months.
+Conversely, those with a high-risk appetite might be drawn to buy-to-sell (property flipping), which is less secure but can offer juicy short-term results, with investors expecting substantial returns within 6-18 months.

 One of the greatest draws to property investment is that the individual can secure leverage in the form of a mortgage.

-A 25% deposit plus stamp duty and legal fees will allow you to purchase a home of this value, gaining income in the form of a monthly rental charge and capital appreciation.
+A 25% deposit (plus stamp duty and legal fees) will allow you to purchase a home of this value and benefit from monthly rental income and capital appreciation.

 Many investors are drawn to property due to the flexibility it offers.

 It allows you to be as hands-on or as hands-off as you wish.

 The buy-to-let landlord who wants to generate an entirely passive income is at one end of the scale.
 Investing in an off-plan property built to an excellent finish minimises the risk of any issues arising with the home.